 Allah (SWT) says in the Quran:

 It is He Who has spread out the earth for (His) creatures: Therein is fruit and date-palms, producing spathes (enclosing dates): Also corn with (its) leaves and stalk for fodder and sweet-smelling plants.
 Then which of the favors of your Lord will ye deny?
 (Al Rahman 55; verses 10-13)

-It is really up to us how happily we want to live our lives.
-We can either be the cry-babies, whining, crying, and complaining for the little bit of what we do not have; or be the thankful and grateful beings, expressing our gratitude for countless bounties bestowed to us by Allah Almighty.
+It is really up to us how happy we want to live in our lives.
+We can either be the cry-babies, whining, crying, and complaining of the little bit of what we do not have; or be the thankful and grateful beings, expressing our gratitude for countless bounties bestowed to us by Allah Almighty.